Sodomy law: Decriminalization

-In 1786 Pietro Leopoldo of Tuscany, abolishing the death penalty for all crimes, became not only the first Western ruler to do so, but also the first ruler to abolish the death penalty for sodomy (which was replaced by prison and hard labour).
+In 1786 Pietro Leopoldo of Tuscany became the first ruler in the world to end the death penalty, including for the crime of sodomy.

-In France, it was the French Revolutionary penal code (issued in 1791) which for the first time struck down "sodomy" as a crime, decriminalizing it together with all "victimless-crimes" (sodomy, heresy, witchcraft, blasphemy), according with the concept that if there was no victim, there was no crime.
-The same principle was held true in the Napoleon Penal Code in 1810, which was imposed on the large part of Europe then ruled by the French Empire and its cognate kings, thus decriminalizing sodomy in most of Continental Europe.
+In France, the Penal Code of 1791 decriminalized sodomy; this was followed by the Napoleon Penal Code in 1810, which decriminalized sodomy in the part of continental Europe that had been conquered by France, which was most of it.

-In 1830, Emperor Pedro I of Brazil signed a law into the Imperial Penal Code.
-It eliminates all references to sodomy.
+In 1830, Emperor Pedro I of Brazil signed a law into the Imperial Penal Code, eliminating all references to sodomy.

 During the Ottoman Empire, homosexuality was decriminalized in 1858 as part of wider reforms during the Tanzimat period.

-The death penalty was not lifted in England and Wales until 1861.
+The death penalty for sodomy was not lifted in England and Wales until 1861.

 In 1917, following the Bolshevik Revolution led by Vladimir Lenin and Leon Trotsky, Russia legalized homosexuality.
 However, when Joseph Stalin came to power in 1920s, these laws were reversed.
 Homosexuality remained effectively illegal until 1993, after the fall of the Soviet Union, when sodomy was once again decriminalized.

 During the First Czechoslovak Republic (1918–1938), there was a movement to repeal sodomy laws.
 It has been claimed that this was the first campaign to repeal anti-gay laws that was spearheaded primarily by heterosexuals.

-After the publishing of the 1957 Wolfenden report in the UK, which asserted that "homosexual behaviour between consenting adults in private should no longer be a criminal offence", many western governments, including many U.S. states, repealed laws specifically against homosexual acts.
-However, by 2003, 13 U.S. states still criminalized homosexuality, along with many Missouri counties, and the territory of Puerto Rico, but in June 2003, the U.S. Supreme Court ruled in Lawrence v.
-Texas that state laws criminalizing private, non-commercial sexual activity between consenting adults at home on the grounds of morality are unconstitutional since there is insufficient justification for intruding into people's liberty and privacy.

-There have never been Western-style sodomy related laws in Taiwan, People's Republic of China, North Korea, South Korea, Poland, or Vietnam.
-Additionally, Vietnam, Laos and Cambodia were part of the French colony of Indochina; male homosexual acts have been legal throughout the French Empire since the issuing of the aforementioned French Revolutionary penal code in 1791.
+Lawrence v.
+Texas, 539 U.S. 558 (2003), is a landmark decision of the United States Supreme Court in which the Court ruled that U.S. state laws criminalizing sodomy between consenting adults are unconstitutional.
+(Note: The judgment does not recognize a constitutional right to certain sexual activities such as prostitution, bestiality, and incest, due to other metrics, such as the perceived inherent harm that these activities carry.)
+At the time of the Lawrence decision, ten states—Alabama, Florida, Idaho, Louisiana, Mississippi, North Carolina, South Carolina, Michigan, Utah, and Virginia—still banned consensual sodomy without respect to the sex of those involved, and four—Texas, Kansas, Oklahoma, and Missouri (partially)—prohibited same-sex couples from engaging in anal and oral sex.